-Water leaking from your air conditioner isn’t bad but can cause a lot of damage to your home.
+Water leaking from your air conditioner isn’t dangerous but can cause a lot of damage to your home.
 In contrast, a coolant leak is dangerous for you and the environment.
-In either situation, repairing a leak will require professional air conditioning repair.
+In either situation, repairing a leak will require skilled air conditioning repair.

-Find out why your air conditioner is leaking and how you can stop it from happening in the future.
+Find out why your air conditioner is leaking and how you can prevent it from happening in the future.

-Why Is My Air Conditioner Leaking Water?
+Why Won’t My Air Conditioning Stop Leaking Water?

-Because of the condensation process, having water leak is a common problem.
+Due to the condensation process, having water back up is a common problem.
 We often receive calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
 Here’s why it happens:

 Drain Line Is Clogged